sbglasius/I18nEnumsGrailsPlugin/README.md

 Variant 3
 ---------
-This can be done as from anywhere
+This can be done from anywhere

 ```groovy
 your.namespace.SomeEnum.VAL1.message